AnjeeFeng/CanvasGame/README.md

 # CanvasGame

+Flappy Stout:

-Chinese ripoff version of FlappyBird but with Mr. Stout instead of a bird
+Chinese ripoff version of FlappyBird but with Mr. Stout's face instead of a bird